On localizations of quasi-simple groups with given countable center: Introduction

 \section{Introduction}

 Simple groups are a good source of many kinds of realization theorems.
-For example, we know from Droste--Giraudet--Göbel \cite{DGG01} that every group can be expressed as the outer automorphism of some simple group.
+For example, we know from Droste--Giraudet--G\"obel \cite{DGG01} that every group can be expressed as the outer automorphism of some simple group.
 Using Ol'shanskii \cite{Ol91}, Obraztsov \cite{Obra96} proved that every abelian group is the center of some infinite quasi-simple group.
 In \cite{Ol91} we can find Burnside groups of large prime exponent with many extra properties.
+In this paper we apply Obraztsov \cite{Obra96} to find localizations of (quasi)-simple groups with given countable center, see Theorem~\ref{RST}.

+Before going into details of our results, let us recall the importance of localization, especially in Group Theory and Topology.
+In general, the goal of defining a localization is simplifying an object or category, sometimes by passing from global to local, sometimes by inverting morphisms.
+Since the seventies, these constructions have entered with force in the categories of groups and spaces, showing their potential.
+Localization of spaces was introduced by Sullivan \cite{Sul74} in his proof of the Adams conjecture, Hilton--Mislin--Roitberg \cite{HMR75} introduced the group version while generalizing abelianization to nilpotent groups, Bousfield \cite{Bou75} provided the bridge between these two types of functors, and Farjoun~\cite{Far96} gave an unified treatment with the notion of $f$-localization with respect to a morphism~$f$.
+Note that values of group $f$-localization functors $\eta_H: H\to LH$ are localizations in the sense defined above, and conversely, given a localization $f:H\to G$, we have that $G=L_fH$ where $L_f$ is the localization functor with respect to $f$ (see e.g. \cite[Lemma~2.1]{Cas00}).

+We recall now several subjects where these localization tools have been of great importance: concerning (co)homology of groups, the $p$-primary analysis based on $p$-localization is crucial in the modern theory of fusion systems of Broto--Levi--Oliver \cite{BLO03}, which led in particular to the surprising fact that the $\mathbb{F}_p$-homology of a group $G$ determines the homotopy structure (mod $p$) of its classifying space.
+Also, the exotic non-perfect group localization of a perfect group discovered in \cite{RSV05} produces a universal acyclic space \cite{BeCa99} which in turn determines the plus-construction, the key tool used by Quillen \cite{Qui73} to define algebraic $K$-theory out of the general linear groups.
+In a more geometric context, localization plays a key role in the celebrated proof that all finite loop spaces are manifolds \cite{BKNP}, and very recently \cite{AIP20} localizations have been defined which are compatible with actions of groups.

-In this paper we apply Obraztsov \cite{Obra96} to find localizations of (quasi)-simple groups with given countable center, see Theorem~\ref{RST} These ideas come from \cite{HPR17}, where the existence of $\Cont$ varieties of groups not closed under cellular covers is shown; this complements the fact that there are $\Cont$ varieties closed under taking cellular covers \cite{Go}.
-Recall that cellular covers of simple groups were described in \cite{BCFS13}, see also \cite{ER18}.
+More related to our approach in this paper, (co)localizations of Burnside groups (which in turn are themselves localizations of free groups) have appeared at least in two different contexts: in relation with amenability phenomena \cite{FM19}, and from the point of view of combinatorial group theory, for example in \cite{GT12} and \cite{HPR17}.
+In particular, the existence of $\Cont$ varieties of groups not closed under cellular covers (another name for colocalizations) is shown in the last references, complementing the fact that there are $\Cont$ varieties closed under taking cellular covers \cite{Go}.
+On the other hand, cellular covers of simple groups were described in \cite{BCFS13}, see also \cite{ER18}.